Massachusetts has a huge waitlist for state-funded housing. So why are 2,300 units vacant?

 WBUR found there are several reasons for the vacancies in the state-funded housing system, including a flawed online waitlist, insufficient funding for staff and repairs, and apartments being used for things other than housing.

-Local housing officials blame the state’s online waitlist system for hundreds of the vacancies.
+Local housing officials blame the state’s online waitlist system for hundreds of vacancies.

 Historically, local agencies with state-funded housing each managed their own small waitlists of applicants.
 People interested in housing had to apply to separate local housing agencies, often in person.
 Advocates complained it was too cumbersome.
 So Massachusetts launched a new system four years ago to make it easier for people to apply anywhere in the state online.